microsoft/ComplianceCxE/docs/dag/cm.md

 If you do not have the required license, you can add trial SKUs to try out the E5 or Premium assessments.
 To add premium assessments, you will want to add the **Compliance Manager Premium Assessment Add-On Trial** from your license, this will give you the opportunity to try out up to 25 premium assessments.

+!!! note
-*Note: Please [email the CxE team](mailto:mipsccxe@microsoft.com) with any suggestions related to products, webinars, blogs, or ideas for additional training.
+    Please [email the CxE team](mailto:mipsccxe@microsoft.com) with any suggestions related to products, webinars, blogs, or ideas for additional training.
 All support issues should be directed through the appropriate channels of support or community forums.